The holomorphic couch theorem: Preliminaries

 The ratio $\dbar f / \partial f$ is naturally a Beltrami form, and is sometimes called the \emph{Beltrami coefficient} of $f$.
 The Beltrami coefficient of $f$ encodes the field of ellipses in $TX$ which $\mathrm{d}f$ sends to circles.

-The measurable Riemann mapping theorem says that every measurable ellipse field with bounded eccentricity is the Beltrami coefficient of a quasiconformal map.
+The measurable Riemann mapping theorem of Morrey and Ahlfors--Bers says that every measurable ellipse field with bounded eccentricity is the Beltrami coefficient of a quasiconformal homeomorphism.

-\begin{thm}[Morrey, Ahlfors--Bers] Let $X$ be a Riemann surface and let $\mu$ be a measurable Beltrami form on $X$ such that $\|\mu\|_\infty < 1$.
-Then there exists a Riemann surface $Y$ and a quasiconformal map $f:X \to Y$ such that $\dbar f / \partial f = \mu$ almost everywhere.
-The surface and the map are unique up to conformal isomorphism. \end{thm}
+\begin{theorem}[The measurable Riemann mapping theorem] Let $X$ be a Riemann surface and let $\mu$ be a measurable Beltrami form on $X$ such that $\|\mu\|_\infty < 1$.
+Then there exists a Riemann surface $Y$ and a quasiconformal homeo\-morphism $f:X \to Y$ such that $\dbar f / \partial f = \mu$ almost everywhere.
+The surface and the quasiconformal homeomorphism are unique up to post-composition with a conformal homeomorphism. \end{theorem}